gradle/gradle/subprojects/docs/src/docs/release/notes.md

     Possible solutions: setProperties(java.io.File), setProperties(java.util.Properties), getProperties(), getProperty(java.lang.String), setProperty(java.lang.String, java.lang.Object)

 To fix this problem, select the correct method by supplying the appropriate type (in this case, Properties).

+#### Using the + operator with Iterable objects

+In earlier versions of Groovy, when the '+' operator was used with objects that implement `java.lang.Iterable` and there was not a direct match on the signature of the `plus()` method, the behavior was not defined and could result in success.

+For example:

+    class Foo implements Iterable<String> {
+        public Foo plus(Foo bar) { }
+    }

+    Foo foo = new Foo()
+    foo += [ new Foo() ]

+In Groovy 2.3 and earlier, this may work, invoking the `plus(Foo)` method.

+In Groovy 2.4, this always fails with an exception:

+    Cannot cast object '[Foo@563a3ada]' with class 'java.util.ArrayList' to class 'Foo' due to: groovy.lang.GroovyRuntimeException: Could not find matching constructor for: Foo(Foo)

+To fix this problem, add a `plus()` method that accepts an appropriate `java.lang.Iterable` object so that there is a direct match on the method signature.

 ### New PMD violations due to type resolution changes